domwakeling/lsersa/README.md

 - [ ] possibly add training booking ... this could be a big ask **but** would drive lots of traffic
 - [ ] bring over minutes and the like (probably do this through another data cascade)
 - [ ] round out all the races back to 1998 (through the data cascade + lots of resources)
-- [ ] anything else to add on the archive race pages?
+- [x] anything else to add on the archive race pages?
 - [ ] add committee
 - [ ] add policies (this is a piece of work in itself)
 - [ ] add regional clubs; regional slopes (would like this to have some graphics ...)
 - [ ] look at the London races page (limited wish for this but need to retain key info)
+- [ ] add race-day timings to the race page

 ## Notes